Century21Stores/GLOBAL/BrowseGridAd_Banners/README.md

 ######CENTER-FIXED:
 For smaller screen resolutions, this grid-ad will respond being fixed to its center point.
-* Image size (pixels): 370 x 552 new size
+* Image size (pixels): 370 x 552
 * Safe Area (green) : Centered after padding of 44px  on each of its left and right sides
 * CTA:
-Text align: Centered only
+	* Text align: Centered only
-Vertically align: To the bottom with a max padding of 65px below.
+	* Vertically align: To the bottom with a max padding of 65px below.
 * Live Sample: https://www.staging.c21.weblinc.com/categories/shoes-booties